simp/pupmod-simp-krb5/README.md

 Management of the MIT Kerberos Stack

-This module is a component of the `System Integrity Management Platform`, a compliance-oriented systems management framework built on `Puppet`.
+This module is a component of the [System Integrity Management Platform](https://simp-project.com), a compliance-management framework built on Puppet.

 This module is designed for use within a larger SIMP ecosystem, but many of its functions can be used independently.